Bateleur: Dietary biology

 The bateleur is a dietary generalist.
-This species generally forages from flight, flying mostly low and straight whilst scanning the ground, periodically banking and retracing section of track when possible foods are spotted.
+This species generally forages from the flight, flying mostly low and straight whilst scanning the ground, periodically banking and retracing sections of the track when possible foods are spotted.
 Their hunting range can be truly enormous ranging in some cases up to 55 to 200 km2.
-Bateleurs may spend up to 8–9 hours or up to 80% of daylight on the wing, perhaps largely for hunting and foraging purposes, and have reported to have even covered as much as 300 to 500 km in a single day.
+Bateleurs may spend up to 8–9 hours or up to 80% of daylight on the wing, perhaps largely for hunting and foraging purposes, and have reported having even covered as much as 300 to 500 km in a single day.
 When potential prey or food is spotted, they then descend in tight spirals to check it out.
 The bateleur is a very effective discoverer of carrion at all times and often is the first to come to large carcasses or roadkills.
 Juveniles appear to attend large carrion much more than adults and dietary studies appear to support that carrion is rather more significant to the foods of juvenile and immature bateleurs compared to adults.
-Despite an aptitude for scavenging, descriptions of this eagle as “not a very rapacious species” are erroneous as it has been found to a highly powerful predator for its size and one that is often rather active at pursuing living prey, with seemingly most food consumed during the breeding season being prey that the bateleur has itself killed.
+Despite an aptitude for scavenging, descriptions of this eagle as "not a very rapacious species" are erroneous as it has been found to a highly powerful predator for its size and one that is often rather active at pursuing living prey, with seemingly most food consumed during the breeding season being prey that the bateleur has itself killed.
 Bateleurs kill most prey on the ground with a steep stoop on partially closed wings.
-On evidence, they may alter their stoop onto prey with a slow drop with raised wings, rather in a gentle descent like a parachute, largely when taking slower moving prey such as some reptiles.
+On the evidence, they may alter their stoop onto prey with a slow drop with raised wings, rather in a gentle descent like a parachute, largely when taking slower moving prey such as some reptiles.
 Additionally, they can also take birds on the wing.
 As occasional kleptoparasites, they sometimes aerially pirate foods from other raptors.
-Alternately, they may try to intercept other raptor’s kills while the raptor is feeding on them, whether it be on the ground, in tree or on a rock or even immediately after the kill is made.
-These piratical attacks are sometimes carried out against large carrion eaters like vultures and even against larger eagles, and in them they may drive their target to the ground, with interlocking talons or trading shallow blows with their feet.
-Bateleurs too hunt insects by walking on the ground, particularly after grassfires and will patrol for small carcasses alongside roads.
+Alternately, they may try to intercept other raptors' kills while the raptor is feeding on them, whether it be on the ground, in a tree or on a rock, or even immediately after the kill is made.
+These piratical attacks are sometimes carried out against large carrion eaters like vultures and even against larger eagles, and in them, they may drive their target to the ground, with interlocking talons or trading shallow blows with their feet.
+Bateleurs also hunt insects by walking on the ground, particularly after grassfires, and will patrol for small carcasses alongside roads.